Rancho Solano Preparatory School

 • Learning techniques

-Students learn the basics of keyboarding and simple word processing.
+Students learn the basics of keyboarding, simple word processing and presentation software.
 We use fun, challenging computer-based projects to enhance the classroom curriculum.

 Fun and play form the foundation for our kindergarten Spanish classes.
 Students learn key phrases in their new language through simple, repeated songs and chants.
 They become familiar with more complex aspects of the language through a variety of multisensory activities.

-Visual Arts in Early Learning and Kindergarten stimulate creativity and encourage students to establish connections between art and other disciplines, such as history and world cultures.
-Students also investigate the relationship between colors, shapes, and lines through hands-on, age-appropriate activities.
+Visual Arts in Kindergarten stimulates creativity and encourages students to establish connections between art and other disciplines, such as history and world cultures.
+Students investigate the relationship between colors, shapes, and lines through hands-on, age-appropriate activities.
 Our instructors use a variety of materials and techniques to expose students to the many possibilities that exist within visual arts.

 Emphasis on character development begins as soon as students set foot on a Rancho Solano campus.
 Our students learn to be productive citizens of the world.
 We incorporate the Rancho Five – Respectful, Responsible, Polite, Considerate, Successful – into a curriculum that transitions outside the walls of the classroom.